Can Huskies be service dogs?February 13, 2021 2021-05-21 6:44

 Service dogs have to “withstand” the temptation to greet bystanders, go to play with other dogs, chase small animals (such as cats) and of course never run away, even if off-leash.
 Of course, a service dog must never pull on leash.

 All of these skills are ones that Huskies typically struggle to learn.
-This is not a sign that they are not smart – rather it is against their original breed purpose and temperament.
-Their ancestors were born to run, to be highly excitable and to pull sleds.
+This is not a sign that Huskies are not smart – rather it is against their original breed purpose and temperament.
+Their ancestors were born to run, to be highly excitable and to pull sleds in their harnesses.

 Trying to make a Husky into a service dog is going to be an extremely difficult and probably futile task.
 Even dogs that were bred to stay by their owners, pay attention to them perfectly, not run away and not pull on leash often “flake out” during the service dog training process.
 A dog that was bred to literally do the opposite is most likely not going to succeed.